Creative Artists Agency: Controversies

 In October 2023, Maha Dakhil resigned from the agency's internal board after making comments on social media critical of Israel during the Gaza war.
-The post read, "You're currently learning who supports genocide," and she added her own caption: "That's the line for me."
+The post read, "You're currently learning who supports genocide," and she added her own caption: "That's the line for me.".
+Subsequently, Aaron Sorkin left CAA as a result of her comments and she issued an apology that read “I made a mistake with a repost in my Instagram story, which used hurtful language.
+Like so many of us, I have been reeling with heartbreak.
+I pride myself on being on the side of humanity and peace.
+I’m so grateful to Jewish friends and colleagues who pointed out the implications and further educated me.
+I immediately took the repost down.
+I’m sorry for the pain I have caused.”
 This was in reference to the CAA making a statement in support of Israel in an Instagram post.